 Initiating hormone therapy

-To initiate hormone therapy, make an appointment with our gender-affirming care provider as described on this page.
+If hormone therapy is new to you, make an appointment with our gender-affirming care provider as described on this page.
 Your initial 45-minute appointment will involve a review of your gender journey and previous hormone treatments, a conversation about your desired changes from hormone therapy, and a discussion of your medical and social history.
 Your provider will draw blood for laboratory tests and, if you’re comfortable with it, give you a full physical exam.
 (We won’t withhold hormones from you if you decline an exam.)
 You’ll also be given an Informed Consent for Hormone Therapy form to review.

 Our standards of care